- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 - You should NOT douche or use vaginal deodorant sprays.
 Although they may help cover up the odor, they will not cure the infection, and they can make your infection worse.

-- Condoms may help to lessen the chance of getting BV if you are sexually active because the semen doesn’t change the bacteria in the vagina.
-Even though BV is more common in young women who have sexual intercourse with many partners, treatment of a male partner does not prevent future BV infections.
+- Condoms may help to lessen the chance of getting BV if you are sexually activebecause the semen doesn’t change the bacteria in the vagina.
+Even though BV is more common in teens and adolescents who have sexual intercourse with many partners, treatment of a partner who was born with a male reproductive system does not prevent future BV infections.

 Can I get bacterial vaginosis again?